 Patients are usually treated once a week and given a Chinese herbal preparation to take between sessions.
 The number of treatment sessions will vary from patient-to-patient dependent upon other variables the patient may be dealing with (insomnia, digestive disorders, emotional strains and stressors etc.) In certain instances, patients suffering from xerostomia, an increase in salivary flow can be seen as soon as the first visit and the duration of improvement typically increases as the treatments continue, while other patients may need several treatments to receive an improvement.

-For more information about our integrative oncology services available, please call us to schedule a free consultation.
+For more information about our integrative oncology services available, please call us to schedule an appointment today.